Rattlesnakes (song)

-"Rattlesnakes" is a song by British band Lloyd Cole and the Commotions, released in 1984 as the third and final single from their debut studio album of the same name.
+"Rattlesnakes" is a song by the British band Lloyd Cole and the Commotions, released in 1984 as the third and final single from their debut studio album of the same name.
 The song was written by Lloyd Cole and produced by Paul Hardiman.
 It peaked at number 65 in the UK Singles Chart and remained in the top 100 for three weeks.

 Background

 "Rattlesnakes" originated with a guitar riff from the band's guitarist Neil Clark.
 Clark recalled in 2004, "[It's] the only riff and tune that's ever come to me in my sleep.
 I got up at 3am and recorded it quickly on a portastudio.
 We played it at practice the next day."
 When Clark introduced his riff idea, Cole came up with a counter-melody and wrote the song's lyrics.
-Inspired by the works of American writer Joan Didion, Cole took the main character from Didion's 1977 novel A Book of Common Prayer and "inserted her into the landscape" of the 1970 novel Play It as It Lays.
+Inspired by the works of American writer Joan Didion, Cole took the main character from Didion's 1977 novel A Book of Common Prayer and "inserted her into the landscape" of her 1970 novel Play It as It Lays.